Black-Casqued Hornbill Male Skull

 - Additional information

 Black-Casqued Hornbill Male Skull measures 7.9×2.6×4.2 in.
 Black-Casqued Hornbill Male Skull is museum quality polyurethane cast.
+2-part skull (separate cranium and jaw).
 Made in USA.
-Ceratogymna atrata is the scientific name.
-Our precise Black-Casqued skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.
+Our precise bird skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

-Prior to courting the Ceratogymna atrata pairs make a nest where the female will remain protected during the incubation of the eggs and until the young are ready to go out into the world.
+Prior to courting the Black-casqued hornbill or Ceratogymna atrata pairs make a nest where the female will remain protected during the incubation of the eggs and until the young are ready to go out into the world.

 It is the father who is in charge of providing food.
 They are monogamous birds.
 They stay with the same partner for life.